 Yes, you typically need to inflate your tires in cold weather.
-As we'll explain, low temperatures often mean low tire pressure, and low tire pressure could mean dangerous driving.
+As we'll explain, low temperatures often mean low tire pressure, and low tire pressure could mean dangerous driving conditions.

 With the promise of holiday travel up ahead, it’s time to prepare!
 Firestone Complete Auto Care is here to help you drive safer with a quick lesson on cold weather and tire pressure.